 Day 3 – Sea Kayaking to Desert Islands

-Today we join some other clients to try sea kayaking on this beautiful coastline.
+Today we take to the water to try sea kayaking on this beautiful coastline.
 The normal location is in the Sound of Arisaig but this may vary depending on sea conditions.
 The Sound of Arisaig has lots of tiny desert islands, quite possibly with hidden treasure buried somewhere!
 This beautiful stretch of water offers excellent sea kayaking in fairly sheltered waters.
 It is also an excellent place for seeing marine wildlife such as seals, otters or even dolphins.
 There will be plenty of breaks during the day to ensure that no-one gets too tired.
 Late afternoon, return to Fort William.
 (B)

 Day 4 – Canoeing & Mountain Biking in the Great Glen

 A fun multi-activity day which starts and finishes in Fort William.
-Meet your guide at the canal-side for a briefing on how to paddle canoes.
-Then we jump in and paddle north up the canal.
-We break at lunchtime, at which point we leave the canoes behind.
+Start at the canal-side for a briefing on how to paddle canoes.
+Then jump in and paddle north up the canal.
+Break at lunchtime, at which point you leave the canoes behind.
 In the afternoon, enjoy a leisurely bike ride back along the canal tow-path to Fort William, savouring the views of the north face of Ben Nevis, the highest mountain in Scotland.
 Overnight Fort William.
 (B)